 If you’re using green leaf stevia powder, the numbers are slightly higher, but the ADI for green leaf stevia comes from other countries, as the US has not approved it for use in food.

 Scientifically, these numbers are established by scientists using a safety factor of 100.
-This means that stevia has been tested in studies at a level 100 times higher than the final ADI without problematic results.
+This means that it has been tested in studies at a level 100 times higher than the final ADI without problematic results.
 (42)

 Stevia Side Effects and Precautions